quicwg/multipath/draft-ietf-quic-multipath.md

 ## Using Zero-Length connection ID

-If a node elects to use zero-length connection ID, it MUST implement the handling of Acknowledgements defined in {{sending-acknowledgements-and-handling-ranges}}.
+If a node elects to use zero-length connection IDs, it MUST implement the handling of Acknowledgements defined in {{sending-acknowledgements-and-handling-ranges}}.
 The peer of a node using zero-length connection ID SHOULD implement specific logic to handle loss detection in the presence of multiple paths,